kmehltretter82/frama-c-linux/TCA.md

 -   Breaking a source file into multiple source files, or consolidating multiple source files into one source file, with no code changes.

 However, there are many gray areas.
-Please reach us at cla@frama-c.com should you have any questions on the nature of your intended Contribution.
+Please reach us at `cla AT frama-c DOT com` should you have any questions on the nature of your intended Contribution.